sass/sass/accepted/floating-point.md

 ### `$max-safe-integer`

-A unitless number whose value represents the maximum mathematical integer such that each mathematical integer between 0 and it has a [double] representation.
+A unitless number whose value represents the maximum mathematical integer `n` such that `n` and `n + 1` both have an exact [double] representation.

 > This is `9007199254740991`.

 ### `$min-safe-integer`

-A unitless number whose value represents the minimum mathematical integer such that each mathematical integer between it and 0 has a [double] representation.
+A unitless number whose value represents the minimum mathematical integer `n` such that `n` and `n - 1` both have an exact [double] representation.

 > This is `-9007199254740991`.